awatson1978/e2e/README.md

     export OAUTH_PROVIDER_SECRETS=...
     export TEST_URL=...
     export SCREENSHOT_FILENAME_PREFIX=...
+    export SOURCE_TESTS_DIR=...

+    # after copying the repository to your local drive
+    node run [files ...] [--local] [--browsers=all] [--concurrency=5]

+    # to install it as a utility on your machine
     npm install -g

-    node run [files ...] [--local] [--browsers=all] [--concurrency=5]
+    meteor-e2e [files ...] [--local] [--browsers=all] [--concurrency=5]

-  Options:
+  # Options:

-    files           Files to run in `specs/`.
-If it's a directory, will search all files recursively.
+    files           #Files to run in `specs/`.
+If it's a directory, will
+                    #search all files recursively.
 Defaults to 'specs/'.

-    --local         Run the tests against a local selenium server.
+    --local         #Run the tests against a local selenium server.

-    --browsers      List of browsers to launch.
-Defaults to all browsers listed in `config.js`.
+    --browsers      #List of browsers to launch.
+Defaults to all browsers listed
+                    #in `config.js`.
 You can also list individual browsers like
-                    this: `--browsers=chrome,firefox`, or you can add your custom list to `exports.browserLists` in `config.js`.
+                    #this: `--browsers=chrome,firefox`, or you can add your
+                    #custom list to `exports.browserLists` in `config.js`.

-    --concurrency   Maximum number of browsers to launch at the same time.
-The default is what we have on our SauceLabs account.
+    --concurrency   #Maximum number of browsers to launch at the same time.
+The
+                    #default is what we have on our SauceLabs account.

-  Examples:
+  # Examples:
     meteor-e2e --local --browsers=firefox

 ```